-Prerequisite(s): Complete BIO 260/261 with a grade of C or higher, or permission of instructor; Co-requisite: BIO 270.
+Prerequisite(s): Complete BIO260/261 with a grade of C or higher, or permission of instructor; Concurrent with BIO270.
 This laboratory course introduces students to the basic techniques used in culturing cells.
 Topics covered include sterile and aseptic technique, media preparation, cell count and viability, cryopreservation, subculturing, and research applications using cell cultures.

-BIO 280 Biomanufacturing Techniques
+BIO 280 Biomanufacturing Techniques 2 SCH

-Prerequisite(s): Complete BIO 260/261 and BIO 270/271 with a grade of C or higher, or permission of instructor; Co-requisite: BIO 281.
-This course will enable students to work with small-scale laboratory processes using prokaryotic or eukaryotic cells in fermentation procedures.
-Topics include batch process records, fermentation theory, and medium formulation, techniques used for cell harvesting, as well as distillation, liquid-liquid extraction, different types of chromatography and emerging technologies for product recovery.
-Upon completion, students should be able to set up a fermentor, grow prokaryotic and eukaryotic cells, and isolate and collect various fractions derived from fermentation.
+Prerequisite(s): Cumulative GPA 2.00; BIO225: Laboratory Safety with a grade of C or higher; Concurrent with BIO281.
+This course will enable students to work with small-scale laboratory processes using prokaryotic or eukaryotic cells in procedures used with a bioreactor to produce a biomass.
+Topics include bioreactor preparation and operation, protein purification methods, enzyme handling and assay methods, protein assay methods, Western blot/enzyme and antibody probe techniques.
+Upon completion, students should be able to set up a bioreactor, grow prokaryotic cells, and isolate and collect various fractions derived from the protein product.